 “That has been a treasure to me,” she said.
 “Those items have incredible stories, and I hope the collection continues to grow in the future.”

-Dodson is a devoted advocate for TU’s 12 alumni chapters and 22 clubs and said one of her favorite parts of the job is collaborating with the Future Alumni Council.
+Dodson is a devoted advocate for TU’s 12 alumni chapters and 22 clubs and said one of her favorite parts of the job involved collaborating with the Future Alumni Council.
 “I love working with these young leaders,” she said.
 “I love watching students grow through the years and then graduate as they go out into the world and take TU with them.”

 Homecoming is a highlight each year for Dodson.
 After months of planning alongside colleagues, committee members and volunteers, all of the long hours culminate in a week of unforgettable experiences.